-In the quarter-final match against Sweden, the 33-year-old player attracted attention when she bandaged her thigh during extra time.
-She removed the bandage just before successfully taking the decisive penalty kick, helping England qualify for the semi-finals.
+In the quarter-final match against Sweden, the 33-year-old player attracted attention when she bandaged her thigh in extra time.
+She removed the bandage just before successfully taking the decisive penalty kick, helping England to the semi-finals.

 Bronze said: “I played the whole tournament with a broken tibia and no one knew.
 Today the knee hurt again.
 I think that’s why my team-mates appreciated me more after the quarter-final.
 To suffer for England – I’m perfectly willing to accept that.”

-Chloe Kelly became a hero when she scored the winning goal in a nerve-wracking penalty shootout to help England beat Spain and retain their title.
-It was a major turning point in her career.
+Chloe Kelly became a hero when she scored the decisive penalty in a nerve-wracking penalty shootout to help England beat Spain and retain their title.
+This was a major turning point in her career.
 Earlier this year, Manchester City dropped Kelly from their squad.

 She then moved to Arsenal on loan and played a major role in helping the team win the Champions League before shining at Euro 2025.